hclbaur/sdt-core/docs/SPECIFICATION.md

 	print "<i>expression</i>" <i>|</i> println "<i>expression</i>"
 </pre>

-A `print` or `println` statement evaluates an expression and writes the result to the output stream with or without a line separator.
+A `print` statement evaluates an expression and writes the string value to the output stream.
+The `println` statement does the same, and adds a line separator.

 #### sort